Sikhs: History

+The early Sikhs varied widely in their occupations and position in society's hierarchy: some were rich merchants (Seths and Sarrafs), others were heads of villages (Chowdhury), some were labourers, others were enslaved, whilst others still were artisans, craftsmen, shopkeepers or simple peasants.

 During the rule of the Mughal Empire in India, two Sikh gurus were martyred.
-(Guru Arjan was martyred on suspicion of helping in betrayal of Mughal Emperor Jahangir and Guru Tegh Bahadur was martyred by the Mughal Emperor Aurangzeb) As the Sikh faith grew, the Sikhs subsequently militarized to oppose Mughal rule.
-Guru Gobind Singh Ji was assassinated in 1708 by two pathans.
+(Guru Arjan was martyred on suspicion of helping in betrayal of Mughal Emperor Jahangir and Guru Tegh Bahadur was martyred by the Mughal Emperor Aurangzeb) As the Sikh faith grew, the Sikhs subsequently militarised to oppose Mughal rule.

 After defeating the Afghans and Mughals, sovereign states called Misls were formed under Jassa Singh Ahluwalia.
 The Confederacy of these states was unified and transformed into the Sikh Empire under Maharaja Ranjit Singh.
-This era was characterised by religious tolerance and pluralism, including Christians, Muslims, and Hindus in positions of power.
-Its secular administration implemented military, economic, and governmental reforms.
-The empire is considered the zenith of political Sikhism, encompassing Kashmir, Ladakh, and Peshawar.
+This era was characterised by religious tolerance and pluralism, including Christians, Muslims and Hindus in positions of power.
+Its secular administration implemented military, economic and governmental reforms.
+The empire is considered the zenith of political Sikhism, encompassing Kashmir, Ladakh and Peshawar.
 Hari Singh Nalwa, the commander-in-chief of the Sikh Khalsa Army in the North-West Frontier, expanded the confederacy to the Khyber Pass.